Pull Up to the Bumper: Music video

 The accompanying music video for "Pull Up to the Bumper" is a combination of live footage of Jones performing the song on her A One Man Show merged and edited alongside excerpts from Godfrey Reggio's 1982 experimental documentary film Koyaanisqatsi.
-The video uses the edited studio version of the song and its opening section includes excerpts from the song "Nightclubbing".
+The video uses the edited studio version of the song and its opening section includes the drum intro from Jones' version of the song "Nightclubbing".

 Another music video for the song was produced, also using the same live footage, cut and re-edited, but this time retaining the original concert soundtrack.
 The video ends with Jones jumping from the stage into the audience.